MesserLab/SLiM/README.md

 SLiM can incorporate complex scenarios of demography and population substructure, various models for selection and dominance of new mutations, realistic gene and chromosome structure, and user-defined recombination maps.
 Emphasis was further placed on the ability to model and track individual selective sweeps – both complete and partial.
 While retaining all capabilities of a forward simulation, SLiM utilizes sophisticated algorithms and optimized data structures that enable simulations on the scale of entire eukaryotic chromosomes in reasonably large populations.
 All these features are implemented in an easy-to-use C++ command line program.

 SLiM is a product of the Messer Lab at Cornell University.
-It was developed by Philipp Messer, and is now maintained and extended by Philipp Messer and Ben Haller.
+It was developed by Philipp Messer, and is now maintained and extended by Benjamin C. Haller and Philipp Messer.

 GitHub home page for SLiM: [https://github.com/MesserLab/SLiM](https://github.com/MesserLab/SLiM)